The Wyatt Family: Post-disbandment and deaths

-Jon Huber (Luke Harper) died on December 26, 2020 after being treated for idiopathic pulmonary fibrosis, prompting numerous tributes from former colleagues including his former Wyatt Family partners.
-On December 30, 2020, Rowan (renamed Erick Redbeard) appeared on All Elite Wrestling's (AEW) memorial show Brodie Lee Celebration of Life, holding up a sign dedicated to his friend that read: "Goodbye for now, my brother.
+On December 26, 2020, at the age of 41, Harper (who had been performing in AEW as Brodie Lee) died from idiopathic pulmonary fibrosis.
+Numerous tributes were given by former colleagues, including his former Wyatt Family partners.
+On December 30, Rowan appeared on AEW's memorial show, the Brodie Lee Celebration of Life, holding up a sign dedicated to Harper that read, "Goodbye for now, my brother.
 See you down the road."
-At the end of the episode various photos of Huber were shown, including several moments outside the ring shared with his partners Wyatt and Rowan.
+At the end of the episode, various photos of Harper were shown, including several real-life moments shared with his Wyatt Family partners.